 All that to say that I was a bit scared to meet my father-in-law’s family.
 I mean, what do I do if they are all like him?

 I didn’t have time to think much about it.
 They jumped on us as soon as we step out of the train in Wuhan.
 They hadn’t seen Feng in years, but I guess a Westerner, a toddler and two Chinese men are easy to spot.

 And I felt lost in Wuhan.
-Fortunately, I didn’t have the chance to think about it much—we started off the evening with a diner with the family (the first of many, many lunches, dinners and breakfasts together… Chinese spend their time eating!).
+Fortunately, I didn’t have the chance to think about it much—we started off the evening with a dinner with the family (the first of many, many lunches, dinners and breakfasts together… Chinese spend their time eating!).
 It wasn’t as weird as I had feared it would be, and Mark was the focus of attention anyway.
-He received his first ever 红包, the little red envelops stuffed with money that Chinese traditionally give children.
+He received his first-ever 红包, the little red envelopes stuffed with money that the Chinese traditionally give children.
 We had traditional Hubei food (hint: it’s greasy, spicy and there is meat in every dish).
 We chatted about nothing and everything and overall, we all had a good time.

 And it’s hot.
 Like, super hot.
 We are consistently sweating.
 Wuhan is said to be the “furnace” of China and I can very well believe it.
 The funny part is, to locals, it’s fall weather!